Tempering (metallurgy): Tempering colors

-Beyond the grey-blue color, the iron oxide loses its transparency, and the temperature can no longer be judged in this way.
+For carbon steel, beyond the grey-blue color the iron oxide loses its transparency, and the temperature can no longer be judged in this way, although other alloys like stainless steel may produce a much broader range including golds, teals, and magentas.
 The layer will also increase in thickness as time passes, which is another reason overheating and immediate cooling is used.
-Steel in a tempering oven, held at 205 C for a long time, will begin to turn brown, purple or blue, even though the temperature did not exceed that needed to produce a light-straw color.
+Steel in a tempering oven, held at 205 C for a long time, will begin to turn brown, purple, or blue, even though the temperature did not exceed that needed to produce a light-straw color.
 Oxidizing or carburizing heat sources may also affect the final result.
 The iron oxide layer, unlike rust, also protects the steel from corrosion through passivation.

 Differential tempering

 Differential tempering is a method of providing different amounts of temper to different parts of the steel.
 The method is often used in bladesmithing, for making knives and swords, to provide a very hard edge while softening the spine or center of the blade.
 This increased the toughness while maintaining a very hard, sharp, impact-resistant edge, helping to prevent breakage.
 This technique was more often found in Europe, as opposed to the differential hardening techniques more common in Asia, such as in Japanese swordsmithing.

 Differential tempering consists of applying heat to only a portion of the blade, usually the spine, or the center of double-edged blades.
 For single-edged blades, the heat, often in the form of a flame or a red-hot bar, is applied to the spine of the blade only.
 The blade is then carefully watched as the tempering colors form and slowly creep toward the edge.
 The heat is then removed before the light-straw color reaches the edge.
-The colors will continue to move toward the edge for a short time after the heat is removed, so the smith typically removes the heat a little early, so that the pale-yellow just reaches the edge, and travels no farther.
+The colors will continue to move toward the edge for a short time after the heat is removed, so the smith typically removes the heat a little early, so that the pale yellow just reaches the edge, and travels no farther.
 A similar method is used for double-edged blades, but the heat source is applied to the center of the blade, allowing the colors to creep out toward each edge.

 Interrupted quenching

 Interrupted quenching methods are often referred to as tempering, although the processes are very different from traditional tempering.
 These methods consist of quenching to a specific temperature that is above the martensite start (Ms) temperature, and then holding at that temperature for extended amounts of time.
-Depending on the temperature and the amount of time, this allows either pure bainite to form, or holds-off forming the martensite until much of the internal stresses relax.
+Depending on the temperature and the amount of time, this allows either pure bainite to form, or holds off forming the martensite until much of the internal stresses relax.
 These methods are known as austempering and martempering.